 - (A) Where the prevailing ownership pattern is larger lots, encourage and facilitate the creation of large industrial sites (parcels 50 100 or more acres in size) for large-scale industrial campuses and development projects.
 Assist with land assembly and reservation of such sites where large-size parcels form the prevailing land ownership pattern.
-Encourage assembly of large lots resulting in remnant parcels that are useable for smaller industrial uses and/or commercial purposes consistent with this Section. - (B) Where the prevailing ownership pattern is smaller lots, encourage and facilitate the development of smaller, diversified industrial uses and sites (20 50 acres in size) especially smaller-scaled flex-space industrial business parks suitable for spin-off operations and start ups. ... - (C) Provide for aesthetically attractive, well-designed industrial development within every development site in the North Hillsboro Industrial Area.
+Encourage assembly of large lots resulting in remnant parcels that are useable for smaller industrial uses and/or commercial purposes consistent with this Section. - (B) Where the prevailing ownership pattern is smaller lots, encourage and facilitate the development of smaller, diversified industrial uses and sites (20 50 acres in size) especially smaller-scaled flex-space industrial business parks suitable for spin-off operations and start ups. ... - (C) In the Jackson East-North Sub-Area, where the prevailing uses are generally small lots containing detached single detached dwellings, allow the development of small industrial sites and provide for industrial development to occur without lot aggregation. - (D) In the Jackson East-North Sub-Area, where the prevailing uses are generally small lots containing detached single detached dwellings, create opportunity for transitions between existing residential uses and structures, and industrial development, through use of enhanced landscaping and screening. - (F) In the Jackson East-North and Jackson East-South Sub-Areas, evaluate findings from the current Economic Opportunities Analysis to attract, retain, and support the communities' target industries given the finite amount of available industrial land. - (H) Provide for aesthetically attractive, well-designed industrial development within every development site in the North Hillsboro Industrial Area. - (I) In accordance with ORS 268.390 and Metro Service District (Metro) Code, apply the Industrial Sanctuary zone to lands within the North Hillsboro Industrial Area in a way that substantially complies with Metro Urban Growth Boundary (UGB) Conditions of Approval and Urban Growth Management Functional Plan requirements for properties in the North Hillsboro Industrial Area.
+Apply the Industrial Sanctuary zone to the Jackson East-South and Jackson East-North Sub-Areas brought into the UGB by the Legislature in 2014 without UGB Conditions of Approval and subsequently classified as Industrial Areas in the Metro 2040 Urban Growth Management Functional Plan.